World Liver Day

 8th-11th October 2024

-BASL Annual Meeting 2024 SAVE THE DATE - Tuesday 8th - Friday 11th October, including BLTG Transplant Meeting & BLNA Meeting.
+BASL Annual Meeting 2024 - Tuesday 8th - Friday 11th October, including BLTG Transplant Meeting & BLNA Meeting.
 The venue is Harrogate Convention Centre, Harrogate.
-A draft programme and registration will be available soon.
+Abstract Submission Open - closes 9am 7th June 2024 - read more on the Events page here.
+Submit an Abstract here.
+A programme and registration will be available soon.

 BASL ANNUAL MEETING